-During the life of this Agreement, AOT may, at its discretion, provide the above referenced benefit or provide a stipend of two hundred dollars (\$200.00) with which to purchase footwear which complies with Section 2(a)(4) of this Article, to employees in other positions, or class titles, based on the operating needs of the Agency and the job expectations.
+During the life of this Agreement, AOT may, at its discretion, provide the above referenced benefit or provide a stipend of two hundred and fifty dollars (\$250.00) with which to purchase footwear which complies with Section 2(a)(4) of this Article, to employees in other positions, or class titles, based on the operating needs of the Agency and the job expectations.

-- (c) New employees employed in eligible classes during the fiscal year, shall receive the annual stipend prorated based upon the remaining months in the fiscal year, but in no event will the prorated amount be less than two hundred dollars (\$200.00).
-Employees receiving a prorated stipend are required to purchase footwear which complies with Section 2(a)(4) of this Article. - (d) The Agency of Transportation may, at its sole discretion, choose to provide mechanics uniforms and associated laundry service to AOT Motor Equipment Mechanics and/or Vehicle Equipment Technicians.
+(b) New employees employed in eligible classes during the fiscal year, shall receive the annual stipend prorated based upon the remaining months in the fiscal year, but in no event will the prorated amount be less than two hundred and fifty dollars (\$250.00).
+Employees receiving a prorated stipend are required to purchase footwear which complies with Section 2(a)(4) of this Article.

+(c) The Agency of Transportation may, at its sole discretion, choose to provide mechanics uniforms and associated laundry service to AOT Motor Equipment Mechanics and/or Vehicle Equipment Technicians.
 If such uniforms are provided, employees receiving said uniforms are not eligible to receive the stipend provided in Section 2(a), above.
-However, if AOT, in its sole discretion, does not provide footwear as part of such uniforms, the employees shall be provided a stipend of two hundred dollars (\$200.00) with which to purchase footwear which complies with Section 2(a)(4) of this Article.
+However, if AOT, in its sole discretion, does not provide footwear as part of such uniforms, the employees shall be provided a stipend of two hundred and fifty dollars (\$250.00) with which to purchase footwear which complies with Section 2(a)(4) of this Article.